-May do so only at reasonable times during any period when any employee is employed to work in the workplace; and

-Must do so in a reasonable way, having regard to normal business operations in the workplace; and
+- · May do so only at reasonable times during any period when any employee is employed to work in the workplace; and - · Must do so in a reasonable way, having regard to normal business operations in the workplace; and

-Must comply with any existing reasonable procedures and requirements applying in respect of the workplace that relate to:
+- Must comply with any existing reasonable procedures and requirements applying in respect of the workplace that relate to:

-- Safety or health; or - Security;
+- · Safety or health; or

+- Security.

-Must, at the time of the initial entry and, if requested by the employer (or its representative or any person in control of the workplace) at any time after entering the workplace, give the purpose of the entry, and produce evidence of his or her identity and evidence or his or her authority to represent the union concerned.
+- Must, at the time of the initial entry and, if requested by the employer (or its representative or any person in control of the workplace) at any time after entering the workplace, give the purpose of the entry, and produce evidence of their identity and evidence of their authority to represent the union concerned.

-Must, if the representative is unable to find the employer (or its representative or any person in control of the workplace), leave in a prominent place in the workplace a written statement stating:
+- Must, if the representative is unable to find the employer (or its representative or any person in control of the workplace), leave in a prominent place in the workplace a written statement stating:

-- The union representative's identity; and - The union the representative represents; and - The date and time of the entry; and The purpose or purposes of the entry.
+- The union representative's identity

+- · The union the representative represents

+- The date and time of the entry

+- The purpose or purposes of the entry